EPA to host session on Great Lakes Restoration Initiative

-The U.S. Environmental Protection Agency will host a public session on the Great Lakes Restoration Initiative (GLRI) and protection priorities at the Rochester Museum and Science Center from 6 to 8 p.m.
-July 19.
+ROCHESTER — The U.S. Environmental Protection Agency will host a public session on the Great Lakes Restoration Initiative (GLRI) and protection priorities at the Rochester Museum and Science Center from 6 to 8 p.m.
+Wednesday.

 “The Great Lakes are a national treasure and a vital source of drinking water, recreation, and economic opportunity for millions of people,” said Regional Administrator Lisa F. Garcia.
 “Our team wants to hear from you on how we can work together to protect and restore this precious resource for current and future generations.
 Your input will help shape our work in the Great